MicrosoftDocs/visualstudio-docs/docs/python/quickstart-02-python-in-visual-studio-project-from-template.md

    :::image type="content" source="media/vs-2022/quickstart-python-configure-blank-flask-project.png" alt-text="Screenshot that shows how to configure a new Blank Flask Web Project in Visual Studio 2022." border="false" lightbox="media/vs-2022/quickstart-python-configure-blank-flask-project.png":::

-1. After a moment, Visual Studio displays a prompt:
+1. After a moment, Visual Studio displays a prompt about how to handle package dependencies.
+The prompt is different based on whether you already have package dependencies installed.

    The dialog **This project requires external packages.** indicates that the selected template includes a _requirements.txt_ file that specifies dependencies on the Flask package.
 Visual Studio can install the packages automatically, which gives you the option to install the packages into a _virtual environment_.
 Using a virtual environment is recommended over installing into a global environment.